 - 2 cups grated Gruyere or Cantal cheese

-- Put toasted French bread slices (rubbed with garlic cloves) into a bowl smothered in rouille and sprinkled with grate cheese.
+Put toasted French bread slices (rubbed with garlic cloves) into a bowl smothered in rouille and sprinkled with grated cheese.

 Ladle broth over and enjoy life.
 Contemplate the slowness of nature around you.
 Drink lots of wine and laugh with friends…. you are truly blessed.
 Bouillabaisse is my religion.

 Arrange cooked fish on a platter and let everyone help themselves to vast quantities of seafood.
 Ladle broth over if you are inclined to do so.
 Eat with lots of rouille and aioli.

 Dried orange peel is easily made by peeling an orange and letting the peel completely dry in a dark and well-ventilated spot.
 Drying concentrates the flavor.